ABIGAIL STARTED HER STORYTELLING CAREER AT SYRACUSE

 Having spent a decade studying storytelling in both the publishing and production industries, Abigail has a wealth of craft and professional insights.
 She is an avid advocate for the Socratic learning method and Story Grid’s tools and principles, and works closely with writers looking to build a story plan and/or foolscap, have a mentor while drafting a story scene by scene, or receive a big picture edit on a final manuscript.
 Abigail works hard to share her knowledge with her clients/students to help them identify what works (and doesn’t work) in both their stories and others—while also embracing the journey of becoming a passionate life-long learner of the craft.

-Abigail specializes in mentoring writers on how to write Scripts, Women’s Fiction, Contemporary Fiction, Commercial Fiction, Upmarket Fiction, Book Club Fiction, and YA and Adult Fantasy/Fiction.
+Abigail specializes in mentoring writers on how to craft Women’s Fiction, YA Fantasy, Upmarket Fiction, Historical Fiction, and Scripts.

 To hear more from Abigail and her passion for stories, check out her podcast, STORY EFFECT, a podcast that celebrates the butterfly effect stories have on our evolving perspectives, communities, and world.

-For her own work, Abigail is writing a commercial fiction novel with magical realism elements, and she is under contract to write the Story Grid Masterwork Guides for some of her favorites: Harry Potter and the Chamber of Secrets, Harry Potter and the Deathly Hallows, and Lin Manuel Miranda’s Broadway phenomenon, Hamilton.
+For her own work, Abigail is writing an upmarket fiction novel with magical realism, and she is under contract to write the Story Grid Masterwork Guides for some of her favorites: Harry Potter and the Chamber of Secrets, Harry Potter and the Deathly Hallows, and Lin-Manuel Miranda’s Broadway phenomenon, Hamilton.